-Selling or buying a business can be a daunting task loaded with an abundance of risk and reward.
+The tax planning required for selling or buying a business can be a daunting task with abundant risk and reward.
 One of the key steps to completing a successful exchange for both parties is planning for income taxes.
 Proper planning will minimize risk and maximize financial compensation by avoiding pitfalls and capitalizing on opportunities that otherwise may not have been discovered in time to act.
-One of the most common decisions to plan is whether to structure the sale as an asset sale or a stock sale.
+One of the most common decisions to make is whether to structure the sale as an asset sale or a stock sale.
 If an asset sale, how will the proceeds be allocated among the business’s assets?
 Another common and essential planning goal is to determine the after-tax gain for the seller or after-tax cost for the buyer.

 Calculation of after-tax gain (seller) and after-tax cost (buyer)